WINDOW- WINGED CADDIS FLY

 Causes of decline: The drying out of their boggy habitat, the encroachment of trees into their habitat, wildfires, and the opening of tussock habitat by livestock trampling the ground.

 The Window-winged Caddis Fly is one of the rarest insects in the UK.
 In the south of England, it is only found at Chobham Common, Whitmoor Common and Frensham Common in Surrey and Ancells Farm and Foxlease Meadows Nature Reserve in Hampshire.

 While there appears to be a strong population remaining at Whitmoor Common, sadly, in recent years, surveys have failed to find the caddis fly at Chobham Common.
 This suggests that the population is struggling or may even have disappeared.

-This is likely to be a result of scrub encroachment, which is a major threat to Window-winged Caddis Flies, as it leads to the drying out of the boggy habitats that it depends on.
+This is likely to be a result of scrub encroachment.
+This is a major threat to Window-winged Caddis Flies, as it leads to the drying out of the boggy habitats that the caddis fly depends on.